Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: Related Works

 \subsection{Masked Audio Modelling}

 Other methods follow the line of Masked Language Modelling (MLM)\cite{devlin_bert_2019}.
-This kind of method has been first applied to speech self-supervised pre-training, e.g. MockingJay \cite{liu_mockingjay_2020}, wav2vec2 \cite{baevski_wav2vec_2020}, Hubert \cite{hsu_hubert_2021}, Tera \cite{liu_tera_2021} and data2vec\cite{baevski_data2vec_2022}, and then to audio self-supervised pre-training, e.g. SSAST\cite{gong_ast_2021}, Conformer\cite{srivastava_conformer-based_2022}, MAE-AST\cite{baade_mae-ast_2022} and MAE-Audio\cite{huang_masked_2023}.
-The original idea is to mask an arbitrary region of the audio spectrogram, and then train the model by reconstructing the masked region\cite{liu_mockingjay_2020}\cite{liu_tera_2021}.
-Some of them replace the reconstruction loss with a classification loss.
-Wav2vec2 and its follower Conformer\cite{srivastava_conformer-based_2022} solve a frame-level contrastive problem by introducing positive and negative frames.
+This kind of method has been first applied to speech self-supervised pre-training\cite{liu_mockingjay_2020,baevski_wav2vec_2020,hsu_hubert_2021,liu_tera_2021,baevski_data2vec_2022}, and then to audio self-supervised pre-training, e.g. SSAST\cite{gong_ast_2021}, Conformer-based audio SSL method\cite{srivastava_conformer-based_2022}, MAE-AST\cite{baade_mae-ast_2022} and Audio-MAE (Audio Masked Autoencoders)\cite{huang_masked_2023}. \addnote[idea]{1}{The idea is to mask an arbitrary region of the input, and then perform a prediction task on the masked region.
+Some of them train the model by reconstructing the masked region\cite{liu_mockingjay_2020,liu_tera_2021}, while others replace the reconstruction loss with a classification loss.} Wav2vec2\cite{baevski_wav2vec_2020} and its follower\cite{srivastava_conformer-based_2022}, a method based on Conformer (Convolution-augmented Transformer), solve a frame-level contrastive problem by introducing positive and negative frames.
 SSAST\cite{gong_ssast_2022} jointly solves a masked reconstruction and a wave2vec-style contrastive problem.
-Hubert\cite{hsu_hubert_2021} creates pseudo classification labels by applying k-means on mel-spectrograms.
-BEATs\cite{chen_beats_2022} proposes an iterative audio pre-training framework, where an acoustic tokenizer and an audio SSL model are iteratively optimized.
-From the perspective of model architecture, MAE-AST\cite{baade_mae-ast_2022}, MaskSpec\cite{10095691}, MSM-MAE\cite{niizumi_masked_nodate} and MAE-Audio\cite{huang_masked_2023} follow the asymmetric encoder-decoder structure of vision SSL pre-training method MAE\cite{he2021masked}, in which the encoder encodes the unmasked region, while the decoder processes both the masked and unmasked regions and reconstructs the unmasked region.
+HuBERT (Hidden-Unit BERT)\cite{hsu_hubert_2021} creates pseudo classification labels by performing clustering on MFCC (Mel-Frequency Cepstral Coefficient) features or output features of the model trained in the previous iteration.
+BEATs (Bidirectional Encoder representation from Audio Transformers)\cite{chen_beats_2022} proposes an iterative audio pre-training framework, where an acoustic tokenizer and an audio SSL model are iteratively optimized.
+From the perspective of model architecture, some works \cite{baade_mae-ast_2022,10095691,niizumi_masked_nodate,huang_masked_2023} follow the asymmetric encoder-decoder structure of masked autoencoders (MAE)\cite{he2021masked}, in which the encoder encodes the unmasked region, while the decoder processes both the masked and unmasked regions and reconstructs the masked region.